-Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
+Interest rate risk is the risk that the fair value or future each flows of a financial intercent will fluctuate because of changes in market interest rates.
 The Company's investments in deposits is with banks and therefore do not expose the Company to significant interest rates risk.
-The Company's rate borrowing is subject to interest rate risk.
+Further, the borrowing rate is subject to interest rate risk.
 However, the same is fixed at 1.5%+interest rates on investments in deposits.
 Accordingly, no interest rate risk is perceived.